TL-UESTC/DDPO/README.md

 ## Datasets

-The processed datasets can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1mWuo1Oin8yCf_-Xq8c8IqjslXccNp0dl?usp=drive_link).
+The processed Ali-CCP and Tencent datasets can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1mWuo1Oin8yCf_-Xq8c8IqjslXccNp0dl?usp=drive_link).

+The AliExpress dataset can be download from [MTReclib](https://github.com/easezyc/Multitask-Recommendation-Library).

 You can put the downloaded datasets in `./data/`.